Skip to main content

 Suzuki received his Ph.D. from the University of Tokyo in 1995, and was a visiting scholar at Columbia University, USA from 1995-96.
-He is a member of IEEE, IEICE and the Institute of Image Information and Television Engineers.
+He is a Senior Member of IEEE, and a member of the Institute of Electronics, Information and Communication Engineers (IEICE) and the Institute of Image Information and Television Engineers (ITE).

 Technology Strategy Office

 Shigetoshi SAMESHIMA, Ph.D.

 Responsible for proposing research strategies, and technology management of the Research & Development Group.

 Sameshima joined the Systems Development Laboratory of Hitachi, Ltd. as a researcher to work on autonomous decentralized systems for societal infrastructure like power & energy, transportation and industry, and international standardization of the technology after completing his M.Eng (Aeronautics) at the University of Tokyo in 1993.
 He moved to business side of Hitachi in 2016, to lead system solutions business in public infrastructure systems and their digitalization.
 In 2017, he returned to the Research & Development Group to take up his current position.